wodo/django-ct/docs/index.rst

   WHERE subtree.ancestor = t
   AND supertree.descendant = st

-To move a subtree from one location in the tree to another, first disconnect the subtree from its ancestors by deleting rows that reference the ancestors of the top node in the subtree and the descendants of that node.
+For disconnecting the subtree from its ancestors we delete rows that reference the ancestors of the top node in the subtree and the descendants of that node.
 Make sure not to delete the self referencing row of "st".
 By selecting the ancestors of "st", but not "st" itself, and descendants of "st",